Bad Milk: Concept and gameplay

-Bad Milk begins with a first person full motion video, in which the player drinks spoiled milk and collapses onto the table.
+Bad Milk begins with a first-person full-motion video (FMV), in which the player drinks spoiled milk and collapses onto the table.
 This launches a puzzle game in which the player must complete a series of minigames to obtain clues to "escape" their situation.
 The player is spoken to in various phone calls by an unseen third party and given hints to complete the puzzles.
-Clues are hidden in FMV clips including a "dismembered bald head, a disembodied voice, a drowning man, and chronic smokers", and often use reversed audio.
+Clues are hidden in FMV clips including a "dismembered bald head, a disembodied voice, a drowning man, and chronic smokers".

 At some points, the player is dropped into a dark area and must use sound cues to navigate to the next puzzle.
-The end goal is to find the code for a combination lock in the form of a human head, then to find a two-word passphrase to unlock the final video clip, which depicts the player's rebirth in first person.
+The end goal is to find the code for a combination lock in the form of a human head, then to find a two-word passphrase to unlock the final video clip, which depicts the player's rebirth in first-person.
 Mick told GameDev.net that the overarching themes include reincarnation and mortality, with the "prize" being "birth, along with unconditional love".

 Reception

 Ted Skolnick submitted the game to the Independent Games Festival in 2002, after reading about it in passing in a gaming magazine.
 It was ultimately awarded the Seumas McNally Grand Prize and the Innovation in Audio award at a ceremony at the Game Developers Conference in San Diego; Alex Dunne, then chairman of the IGF, said in a statement that "the 2002 IGF honorees exemplify the 'outside the box' thinking that keeps innovation at the forefront of video game development".
+In an awards retrospective, MacADDICT referred to the game as "akin to attending a modern art exhibit you don't quite understand".

-In 2007, Anthony Burch of Destructoid wrote in a retrospective of the game that it was "immensely flawed, but hugely original", and "a difficult game to describe without playing it for yourself".
+In 2007, Anthony Burch of Destructoid wrote in a retrospective of the game that it was "immensely flawed, but hugely original", and "a difficult game to describe without playing it for yourself."
 Researcher Jesper Juul, also a member of the jury for the Independent Games Festival, wrote in 2014 that he considered the game a "return to 1990s CD-ROM experiments".